sachinchoolur/lightGallery/site-astro/src/content/docs/justified-layout.md

 -   `maxScale` clamps how tall a sparse row may grow, as a multiple of the target row height.

-All packages share one stylesheet — it is not part of the bundle, so galleries that do not use the layout pay zero bytes:
+All packages share one stylesheet, it is not part of the bundle, so galleries that do not use the layout pay zero bytes:

 ```js